 Long story short: Royal Enfield brand has a rich history; many do not know the unknown facts about the company and its models.
 Want to know those facts and the evolution of Royal Enfield?
 It’s time to check those.

-Established in 1901, Royal Enfield is the world’s oldest motorcycle brand, continually producing bikes.
+Established in 1901, Royal Enfield is the world’s oldest motorcycle brand, and it has been continually producing bikes.

 Before creating iconic motorcycles, the company started as George Townsend & Co., a needle and bicycle manufacturer in 1893 in Redditch, Worcestershire.
 These bicycles were named ‘Enfield Cycle Company’ and showcased the company’s commitment to precision engineering.